Advertisement

 During his spare time, Acutis made sure to help as many people as he could, including the homeless in Milan, as he often gave his own pocket money to those sleeping in the streets, Lamb adds in his feature for CNN

-Acutis’ path to canonization began in 2013, and in 2018 he gained the title of “venerable.”
-By 2020, there was already one healing miracle to his name, which earned him the title of “blessed” on October 10 of the same year, according to Lucia Suarez Sang of CBS News
+Acutis’s path to canonization began in 2013, and in 2018, he gained the title of “venerable.”
+By 2020, there was already one healing miracle to his name, which granted him the title of “blessed” on October 10 of the same year, according to Lucia Suarez Sang of CBS News

-The recent news of Acutis’ sainthood came after Pope Francis verified a second miracle to his name.
-This happened when a university student in Florence, Italy, healed from a bleeding brain and head trauma, reports Tom Gerken of BBC.
-Though the Vatican hasn’t announced the date of Acutis’ canonization, many people are inspired and excited to see it unfold.
+News of Acutis’s sainthood was released in 2024, after Pope Francis verified a second miracle to his name.
+This happened when a university student in Florence, Italy, healed from a bleeding brain and head trauma after her mother prayed by Acutis’s tomb, reports Tom Gerken of BBC.

 Blessed Carlo Acutis in his glass tomb at the Sanctuary of Spoliation in Assisi